shutenkovika/blog/content/en/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Student of the Faculty of Physics, Mathematics and Natural Sciences
+role: Master’s student of the Faculty of Physics, Mathematics and Natural Sciences

 # Organizations/Affiliations to show in About widget
 organizations: